What we know about illegal immigration from Mexico

 There were 12.0 million immigrants from Mexico living in the United States in 2016, and fewer than half of them (45%) were in the country illegally, according to Pew Research Center estimates.
 Mexico is the country’s largest source of immigrants, making up 26.6% of all U.S. immigrants.

-With President Donald Trump’s administration taking steps to reduce the number of unauthorized immigrants in the U.S. — including through the construction of a wall at the southern border — here’s what we know about illegal immigration from Mexico:
+With President Donald Trump’s administration taking steps to reduce the number of unauthorized immigrants in the U.S. – including through the increase of law enforcement agents at the southern border – here’s what we know about illegal immigration from Mexico.

 Want to know more about immigration to the U.S.?

 Take your understanding to the next level with our short email mini-course.